Fatu Feu'u Samoa | New Zealand, b. 1946

 By showing his art to people living outside of Samoa, Fatu Feu'u has revivified the connections between Samoan contemporary life and historical events and reinforced that are each is an ingredient of a transplanted heritage: 'I've taken the traditional art form and brought it into the contemporary, to today, and somebody else can take it to tomorrow.
 It's a way of keeping our art alive.'

-In October 2022 Feu'u was awarded the Senior Pacific Artist Award by Creative New Zealand, for his outstanding contribution to art and his role as a leader within the Pacific arts community.
+Fatu Feu'u was appointed an Honorary Officer of the New Zealand Order of Merit in the 2001 New Year Honours.
+In October 2022 he was awarded the Senior Pacific Artist Award by Creative New Zealand, for his outstanding contribution to art and his role as a leader within the Pacific arts community.
 In December 2022, Fatu received the ICON Award, alongside Dame Jane Campion and Dame Robin White, by the NZ Arts Foundation Te Tumu Toi.
 In March 2023, Fatu received the Distinguished Alumni Award - Auckland University.